inhausmakers/avatar-manager/README.md

 Gallagher](https://github.com/necolas/).
 Please submit all pull requests against dev branches.

-Ice Cream is a user-driven project, and all developments and enhancements depend on users like **you**!
+Avatar Manager is a user-driven project, and all developments and enhancements depend on users like **you**!